jimmyMithamo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Thisproject prints the current directory on which you're working on.
+This script displays the working directory